avinashr175/Spam-classifier/README.md

 # Spam Classifier
 This is a small project made to classify mails as spam or ham using the Naive Baye's Classifier.<br/>
 Following are the steps to use the classifier:<br/>
-1.Firstly, run ham_classifier.py and spam_classifier.py to create the dictionary of words mapped to the  corresponding conditional probabilities which is in turn stored in the two text files.
+1.Firstly, run ham_classifier.py and spam_classifier.py to create the dictionary of words mapped to the  corresponding conditional probabilities which is in turn stored in the two text files. <br/>
+2.To test the algorithm on the testing dataset run